Hyundai Flying Car: Key Patents behind Air Taxi

 The figure below showcases a method of identifying an escaping vehicle when an accident occurs to an autonomous vehicle.

-As Hyundai propels into the future with its eVTOL aircraft, it stands alongside competitors like Uber Elevate, Joby Aviation and Lilium, all working on similar urban air mobility solutions.
+As Hyundai propels into the future with its flying car, it stands alongside competitors like Uber Elevate, Joby Aviation and Lilium, all working on similar urban air mobility solutions.
 However, Hyundai’s eVTOL distinguishes itself with its unique combination of advanced composite materials, autonomous navigation systems and an innovative escape prevention method.
 These features ensure a safer, quieter and more efficient flight experience.
-The transformative potential of Hyundai’s eVTOL aircraft lies in its ability to revolutionize urban transportation, making air travel accessible, eco-friendly and seamlessly integrated into daily life.
+The transformative potential of Hyundai’s air taxi lies in its ability to revolutionize urban transportation, making air travel accessible, eco-friendly and seamlessly integrated into daily life.

 Need to know anything else?
 We got you covered!